Fanich71/fanich71/README.md

 ### 🏆 Achievements

-- 🥉 3rd place in the student track of the **"Following the Animal Trails"** hackathon
+- 🥉 3rd place in the student track of the **"AI Academy hackathon 2025"**

 ---